fwehmeier/BuildingAI-project/README.md

 First step will be to find out for all sample file which are the most common events, how often do they appear and which are single events or repeating events.
 Is there a common or most likely order of events.

+## First solution approach / Code example

+While working with the Event Data Logs I found the analogy to working with text in the course Building AI: https://buildingai.elementsofai.com/Machine-Learning/working-with-text:
+I have transformed for each shipment the event into the list of events like a list of words in each sentence and applied the "bag of words" / "Term Frequency Inverse Document Frequency (tf-idf)" method.

+I have used the code template from the course.

 ## Challenges